-- 1. new and used books for all years of all faculties will be sold in the Armoury; - 2. general supplies and stationery for all years of all faculties (other than Applied Science) will be sold in Hut A3; - 3. supplies and instruments (other than text-books) for the Faculty of Applied Science will be sold in Hut A9.
+- 1. new and used books for all years of all faculties will be sold in the Armoury; - 2. general supplies and stationery for all years of all faculties will be sold in Hut A3.

 At the end of each regular session, the book store will re-purchase from students used books in good condition up to the estimated requirements for the next regular session.
 These books will be accepted from students until June 15th.